HEM 100 Consumer Chemistry 4 credits

 This course emphasizes an understanding of chemical concepts relevant to our everyday lives.
 At the end of this course, a student should be able to analyze and discuss magazine and newspaper articles dealing with subjects related to chemistry.
 The course is designed for non-science students.
-(This course may be taken for credit as GENS 100.)
+(Course is not open to students who have credit for CHEM 111 or higher or equivalent.
+This course may be taken for credit as GENS 100.)

 CHEM 108 Introduction to Forensic Science 4 credits

 The application of chemical and physical methods to the analysis of evidence is the focus of this course.
 Common methods of evidentiary examination are included as experiential components.
 Team work on case studies and on the investigation of crime scenes is emphasized.
 The course meets for 6 hours each week.
 Prerequisite: High School Chemistry or Physics, or permission of the instructor.

 This course is a survey of organic functional groups and the the fundamentals of organic chemistry.
 The laboratory includes basic laboratory techniques for separation, purification, reaction, and analysis.
 Prerequisites: CHEM 101 and 102 or permission of the instructor.